Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 Whatever Your CX Needs, Nextiva Has You Covered

 Don’t stress out choosing between auto attendants and IVR.
 They’re not competing technologies.
 Your decision shouldn’t be focused on which one to choose, but on how smartly you can combine them.
-With AI and unified phone systems, your business doesn’t have to force callers into rigid routes.
-Callers can meet the system where they are and be guided to the right outcome.

-Nextiva brings auto attendant routing, IVR functionality, and AI-powered conversation handling in one package — all without rebuilding your entire system.
+Nextiva brings auto attendant routing, IVR functionality, and AI-powered conversation handling in one package, all without rebuilding your entire system.
 Our flexibility enables small businesses and growing teams to modernize their phone systems gradually while improving customer satisfaction immediately.

 Top-Ranked AI-Powered Contact Center Solution